 Gains or losses from foreign currency remeasurement and settlements are included in foreign exchange gains (losses), net in other income (expense), net on the consolidated statements of operations.
-For the years ended January 31, 2020 and 2021, the Company recognized foreign exchange gains (losses), net of \$4.9 million and \$(23.4) million, respectively.
+For the years ended January 31, 2020 and 2021, and the six months ended July 31, 2020 and 2021 (unaudited), the Company recognized foreign exchange gains (losses), net of \$(4.9) million, \$23.4 million, \$17.6 million, and \$(9.9) million, respectively.

 For subsidiaries where the functional currency is other than the U.S. dollar, the Company uses the period-end exchange rates to translate assets and liabilities, the average monthly exchange rates to translate revenue and expenses, and historical exchange rates to translate stockholders' deficit into U.S. dollars.
 The Company records translation gains and losses in accumulated other comprehensive income (loss) as a component of stockholders' deficit in the consolidated balance sheets.
-For the years ended January 31, 2020 and 2021, the Company recognized foreign translation adjustments of \$4.2 million and \$(24.0) million, respectively.
+For the years ended January 31, 2020 and 2021, and the six months ended July 31, 2020 and 2021 (unaudited), the Company recognized foreign translation adjustments of \$4.2 million, \$(24.0) million, \$(17.4) million, and \$9.4 million, respectively.